garrandall/popular-music-data/tracks/paparazzi-xzibit.md

 Xzibit stay versitile
 with Million Dollar lifestyle
-and I can feel it as a child growin' up the niggaz that were real and the niggaz that were scared as fuck that's why Xzibit only roll with a chosen few
+and I can feel it as a child growin' up the niggas that were real and the niggas that were scared as fuck that's why Xzibit only roll with a chosen few
-You ain't really real, I can tell when I look at you So ease off the trigga talk, you ain't killin shit it's not affecting me or the niggaz that I'm chillin with I don't believe the hype or buy a Woof ticket
+You ain't really real, I can tell when I look at you So ease off the trigga talk, you ain't killin shit it's not affecting me or the niggas that I'm chillin with I don't believe the hype or buy a Woof ticket
-Nigga you make a gang of noise and never seem like a cricket I guess that's why we never kick it a lot of niggaz are soft and get tossed tryin to fuck with the liquid How many niggaz do you know like this?
+Nigga you make a gang of noise and never seem like a cricket I guess that's why we never kick it a lot of niggas are soft and get tossed tryin to fuck with the liquid How many niggas do you know like this?
 Also claimin that they're riding but they really turn bitch It don't make sense
 Either you're a soldier from the start